-The table below shows the historical constituents of NASDAQ 100 stock index for the past five years.
+The table below shows the historical constituents of the NASDAQ 100 stock index for the past six years.
 The index includes the 100 largest non-financial companies listed on the NASDAQ stock exchange.
-Even though the index consists of 100 companies it does not have 100 but 103 components (9/30/2020).
-NASDAQ has been following the example of S&P Dow Jones Indices and the new index rules allow the inclusion of multiple share classes of a single company.
-If a company was part of the index during the first day of a year, it is marked as X.
+Even though the index consists of 100 companies, the actual number of index components can be more than one hundred.
+NASDAQ has been following the example of S&P Dow Jones Indices and the current index rules allow the inclusion of multiple share classes of a single company.

 The most important selection eligibility criteria for a company to be added to the index are: